vishaalagartha/vishaalagartha.github.io/_posts/2020-01-29-voter-fatigue.md

 We then plot the difference in the Points Share as a function of the statistic's difference and fit a regression line.

-Finally, we find the y-intercept of this regression line.
+Finally, we find the x-intercept of this regression line.

-This y-intercept measures how much better the candidate must perform **if they were to maintain their performance from their previous year AND receive the same points share**.
+This x-intercept measures how much better the candidate must perform **if they were to maintain their performance from their previous year AND receive the same points share**.